samhains/media-tools-mcp/README.md

 - **🔌 Universal MCP Compatibility** - Works with all MCP clients including Cursor, Claude Desktop, Cline, and Zed
 - **🔒 Secure Local Processing** - All requests are processed locally for enhanced privacy and security
 - **🔍 Comprehensive History Management** - Track, view, and retrieve your complete generation history
-- **📊 Batch Processing** - Generate multiple images from different prompts in a single request
-- **🔄 Variant Exploration** - Create and compare multiple interpretations of the same concept
-- **✏️ Prompt Engineering** - Fine-tune image variations with specialized prompt modifications

 ## 📚 Documentation